 Now, hope you’ve better understood the importance of L2 and L3 cache memory having a Processor Laptop or Desktop.
 And it also has been cleared that L3 cache memory Laptops are the best today.

 How to Check CPU Cache Memory in Windows 11/10, 8.1, and 7?

 Now, learn how to check your Processor’s (CPU) cache size and improve IT knowledge without rebooting your Windows 10 computer.
 The Processor’s cache size can be easily checked in BIOS anytime, during booting a computer but by following these 3 steps you can check it without rebooting the computer, inside Windows OS.

-This step will be applied inside Windows command line tool wmic.
-So, to open command prompt on Windows 10 press ctrl+r together.
+This step will be applied inside the Windows command-line tool wmic.
+So, to open a command prompt on Windows 10 press ctrl+r together.
 Search for ‘cmd’ in Windows 10 command box(You can also get this command Prompt by searching ‘cmd’ in Windows 10 search box).
-When the command prompt open on your Screen then type below command.
+When the command prompt opens on your Screen then type the below command.

 wmic cpu get L2CacheSize, L3CacheSize